anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 is backward compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
 Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.

 When the RDAP-X media type is used in the Content-Type header, the values in the media type's extension parameter SHOULD match the values in the `rdapConformance` array in the return JSON.
 When there is a mismatch between extension parameters and the `rdapConformance` array, clients SHOULD give preference to the `rdapConformance` array.

+Just as servers should not put extensions into the `rdapConformance` array for which they do not support, servers SHOULD NOT list extensions in the RDAP-X media type for which they do not support.

+Nothing in this specification sidesteps or obviates the HTTP content negotiation defined in [@!RFC9110] for RDAP.
+Specifically, if a client gives RDAP-X a lower qvalue than any other media type, that is a signal not to use RDAP-X.

 # Usage in RDAP Links